-Chipola's Teacher Education Program allows students to earn the Bachelor of Science Degree in Secondary Education with emphasis in math or science.
+Chipola's Teacher Education Program allows students to earn the Bachelor of Science Degree in Secondary Education with emphasis in math, science or English.
 Chipola continues to prepare math and science teachers for area middle and high schools.
-The college initiated the Bachelor of Applied Science in Business Management in 2007 and the Bachelor of Science in Nursing in 2008.

-After 60 years, Chipola continues its efforts to meet the challenge of its own mission by addressing the postsecondary educational needs of local citizens.
+Elementary Education and Exceptional Student Education were added in 2006.
+The college initiated the Bachelor of Applied Science in Business Management in 2007, and the Bachelor of Science in Nursing in 2008.
+In December 2010, Chipola was approved to offer the Bachelor of Science in English Education and to replace the BAS in Business Managment with the Bachelor of Science in Business Administration with concentrations in Accounting and Management.
+After 64 years, Chipola continues its efforts to meet the challenge of its own mission by addressing the postsecondary educational needs of local citizens.